Our objectives

 To maximise the effectiveness and efficiency of the economic stimulus, purchases were limited to investment-grade bonds issued by companies that made a material contribution to economic activity in the UK.

-In November 2021, the Bank announced it would adjust the portfolio to support the transition to net zero, whilst maintaining its monetary policy purpose.
-The Bank set out a number of high-level principles that would be used to guide the transition, to be achieved and put into action through four tools: targets, eligibility, tilting and escalation.
+In November 2021, the Bank announced it would adjust the portfolio to support the transition to net zero, while maintaining our monetary policy purpose.
+The Bank set out a high-level principles we would use to guide the transition.
+These would be achieved and put into action through four tools: targets, eligibility, tilting and escalation.
 Further information was set out in the November 2021 news release.

 Sales

 At its February 2022 meeting, the MPC asked the Bank to design a programme for selling corporate bonds held in the APF, with the stock of holdings to be fully unwound no earlier than towards the end of 2023.
 Sales began in September 2022 and were concluded in June 2023.
-A small portfolio of very short maturity bonds were held after sales concluded, and fully matured by early April 2024.
+A small portfolio of very short maturity bonds was held after sales concluded.
+It fully matured by early April 2024.

 Key statistics

-£10bn of corporate bonds were purchased between October 2016 and April 2017.
-Reinvestment operations took place between September and October 2019 to reinvest the proceeds from maturing bonds.
-A further £10bn of corporate bonds were purchased between April 2020 to October 2020 to bring the total stock to £20bn.
-Further reinvestment operations took place between November 2021 and January 2022 to reinvest proceeds from maturing bonds.
+£10 billion of corporate bonds were bought between October 2016 and April 2017.
+Work took place between September and October 2019 to reinvest the proceeds from maturing bonds.
+A further £10bn of corporate bonds were bought between April 2020 to October 2020 to bring the total stock to £20bn.
+Further work took place between November 2021 and January 2022 to reinvest proceeds from maturing bonds.
 Sales operations began in September 2022 and concluded in June 2023.
-The portfolio, ahead of sales beginning in September 2022, comprised of 342 bonds, across 115 issuers.
+The portfolio, ahead of sales starting in September 2022, comprised 342 bonds, across 115 issuers.

 A full time series of the weekly stock of holdings of corporate bonds from the corporate bond purchase scheme is available in our database.